Enrique2007s/hangman_game/README.md

 Successfully deployed to Github.
 Successfully deployed to Heroku.
 Heroku was a nightmare, so much so that I needed help from one of my developer mates.

+Heroku Deployment:
+First, you need a Heroku account and pay for the credits.
+Then, you need to connect with github in the deployment section.
+Then you need to connect the github repo in with Heroku.
+Then you need two buildpacks (Heroku/Python and Heroky/nodejs) and configure your config. vars.
+Once done, go to the deploy part and click deploy branch.
+It opens up another page with the project made.

 # Credits

 ChatGPT for suggestions on various projects to create